Karlheinzniebuhr/pythonbenchmark/README.md

 	# something
 timecomplexity.compare(myfunction, myUpdatedfunction, myinput, times_average, loops)
 ```
-Measure time of a single function
+Measuring time of a single function
 ```python
 import timecomplexity
 times_average = 1000    # this is used to produce an average --> (function_calls / number_of_calls)